Hoffs/theme-sunset.nvim/README.md

 The plugin also starts a timer task that runs indefinitely every 5 minutes that checks and updates colorscheme and background.

+!!
+This plugin might only work Neovim 0.5+

 ## Configuration